iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 ### **Feature Selection**
 - Feature selection selects the most relevant features and creates a new subset of data for building a better model with better accuracy.
 - Features are selected by calculating the correlation (regression) of each feature with the target variable or information gain (classification)
+- Wrapper methods use algorithms to search for the most predictive subset of features (Random Forest)
+- Embedded methods perform feature selection as a part of the model training process.
+- Regularization also helps in finding the relevant features for the model training.

 ### **Feature Extraction**
 - Feature extraction identifies the most relevant features and transforms the original dataset into a new dataset.